 We know that "diversity in the workplace" might sound like jargon, especially in today's world, where political correctness seems to have taken over every aspect of your life.
 However, more and more HRMs, HRDs, or company managers are becoming aware of the importance of diversity in the company.

 Employing workers from a wider range of culturally diverse backgrounds, skills and experiences will enrich your company in ways you could never imagine.
 Ultimately, that means you'll be able to put out more and better products or services and, consequently, that your profits will go up.

 The Equality Act of 2010

 On October 1st of 2010, a new Equality Act came into force in the UK, which had the primary objective of protecting individuals from discrimination in the workplace, as well as in society.

-The Equality Act of 2010 gathered a series of pre-existing anti-discrimination laws in one single act, making them easier to understand and apply in real-life situations, which forced many businesses to start thinking about diversity in the workplace and equal pay.
+The Equality Act of 2010 gathered a series of pre-existing anti-discrimination laws in one single act, making them easier to understand and apply in real-life situations.
+The act forced many businesses to start thinking about diversity in the workplace and equal pay.

 This act protects people legally if they're ever faced with several types of discrimination: